ImageMagick/Usage-Markdown/distorts/index.md

 Note that many distortions also allow you to 'scale' the size of resulting distorted image, however the resulting image size would be unaffected by that scaling (unless a 'best-fit' "`+distort`" was used).
 This 'scale' setting however does not change the contents of resulting image at all, just enlarges or shrinks the resulting output image.

-This can be used for example with an appropriate 'viewport' to produce a image that you can easily "`-resize`" to a specific size, allowing you generate a controlled 'zoom' into the distorted image, without loss of quality.
+This can be used for example with an appropriate 'viewport' to produce an image that you can easily "`-resize`" to a specific size, allowing you generate a controlled 'zoom' into the distorted image, without loss of quality.

 For example, we 'zoom' in on the head of the koala.